PennyLaneAI/qml/README-v2.md

 This repository hosts a collection of Quantum Machine Learning (QML) demonstrations built with [PennyLane](https://pennylane.ai/), a cross-platform Python library for [differentiable programming](https://pennylane.ai/qml/glossary/quantum_differentiable_programming) on quantum hardware.
 These demos showcase various applications and techniques in QML and quantum computing, ranging from introductory concepts to advanced algorithms.

+Explore the full collection of [PennyLane demos](https://pennylane.ai/qml/demonstrations), each available for download as a Jupyter notebook or Python script.
 ## Table of Contents

 *   [Contributing to Demos](/documentation/contributing.md)